-The African Union said Tuesday it will impose more sanctions on the country, one day after the Economic Community of West African States slapped the ruling military junta with travel and economic restrictions after last month's coup.
+The African Union said earlier Tuesday that it would impose more sanctions on Mali, one day after the Economic Community of West African States slapped the junta with travel and economic restrictions.

 The AU supports the sanctions imposed by the ECOWAS in Mali and “further decided to impose their own sanctions, with asset freezes and travel bans against leaders of the military junta and all those involved in contributing to the ‘destabilization’ of Mali,” said Ramtane Lamamra, commissioner for peace and security.